 Firefighter Dies in California Wildfire, Now The 4th Largest In The State's History

-California fire officials say the massive Thomas fire has claimed the life of a firefighter.
+California fire officials say the massive Thomas Fire has claimed the life of a firefighter.

 "I am very saddened to report that a firefighter fatality has occurred on the Thomas Incident," Chief Ken Pimlott, the director of the California Department of Forestry and Fire Protection, tweeted.
 "Please join me in keeping our fallen firefighter and his loved ones in your prayers and all the responders on the front lines in your thoughts as they continue to work under extremely challenging conditions."